 The combinations you can create with these filters are endless, and once you get the hang of things, you can use them to get critical data.

 Collect, organize, analyze, repeat

-Do this often, and marketing will no longer be a hit and miss game for your company.
-If you want help mastering this yourself, or applying it to a B2B context, get in touch and discuss how Gripped can help you achieve your goals.
+Do this often, and marketing will no longer be a hit-and-miss game for your company.
+If you want help mastering this or applying it to a B2B context, get in touch and discuss how Gripped can help you achieve your goals.

 To create a new landing page in GA, go to Admin | Traffic Sources | Landing Pages.
 Go to Settings | Create New Page and fill out all fields.
 The page name must be unique for each landing page you create.